Sunday, November 30, 2014

 Plot Summary

-Harry Potter is a young boy who often gets mistreated by his uncle and aunt because of his magical heritage.
+Harry Potter is a young boy who often receives mistreatment by his uncle and aunt because of his magical heritage.
 On his 11th birthday, he is whisked away from his mundane existence by a giant, Hagrid, who tells him that he is a wizard and accepted by Hogwarts School of Witchcraft and Wizardry.

 His journey starts in the